 - Guide for Program Improvement for Perkins IV: Nontraditional CTE Program Participation and Completion—This guide provides data analysis tools that states and locals may want to use when looking at the data collected for the participation and completion of students in nontraditional CTE programs and the disaggregated data elements to identify performance gaps in student performance.

-- Nontraditional Crosswalk—NAPE designated each 2000 Classification of Instructional Program (CIP) as nontraditional or nontraditional (coded with an explanation) and then crosswalked each CIP to a Career Cluster and Career Pathway.
+- Nontraditional Crosswalk—NAPE designated each 2010 Classification of Instructional Program (CIP) as nontraditional or nontraditional (coded with an explanation).

 - State Lists of Nontraditional CTE Programs for Perkins Accountability